General

 Can I eat Nellie’s eggs past the expiration date?

 Unfortunately, we cannot recommend that you eat our eggs after the date printed on the packaging.
-In general, we use a “use by” date on our cartons.
-This means that the eggs should be consumed on or before that date.
-Use of a “sell by” date is not federally required but may be required by certain states.
-If your carton does specify “sell by” near the printed date, then the eggs can be consumed within 15 days of that date.
+In general, we put a “use by” date on our cartons, which means that the eggs should be consumed on or before that date.
+Use of a “sell by” date is not federally required but may be required by certain states, so if your carton does specify “sell by” near the printed date, then the eggs can be consumed within 15 days of that date.

 Our butter